-Much like its sister lodge in the south of Namibia, Namib Outpost, Etosha Oberland Lodge is an elegant mix of rustic charm and tented luxury and a more than suitable choice for accommodation compared to others in the area without pushing budget boundaries.
+Much like its sister lodge in the south of Namibia, Namib Outpost, Etosha Oberland Lodge is an elegant mix of rustic charm and tented luxury, and a more than suitable choice for accommodation compared to others in the area without pushing budget boundaries.
+Peacefully integrated into the dry bush savannah among large mopane trees, with two waterholes and private sundowner viewing spots, Etosha Oberland Lodge is quiet, intimate and the epitome of a safari stay in an area rife with wildlife.

 The main reason you are here is to explore the wildlife of the National Park and there’s no better way that with a lodge guide in an open safari vehicle.
 This is a full day safari, so pack your hat and sunscreen and a jacket for the early morning chill.
 Don’t forget your camera and binoculars.
 Entrance fees, drinks and lunch packs are included.
 You leave early morning as the sun comes up and you are back around 14:00pm.